stellarsquall/chef-fundamentals-lab_day2/03_ohai/README.md

 4. The chef-client uses Ohai to build the Node Object
    * Although Ohai is included with the ChefDK, you don't need to run it manually.
 The chef-client does this for you at the beginning of each run.
    * The chef-client uses this information to build the base of the [Node Object](https://docs.chef.io/nodes.html#node-objects).
    * This object is globally-accessible to the run, meaning that it can be accessed by your recipes and resources.
-The key-value pairs we saw before are called **Node Attributes**, and are one of the most important concepts to master.
+The key-value pairs we saw before are called **Node Attributes** and are one of the most important concepts to master.

 ## Utilizing the Node Object

 5. Node Attributes as tunables
    * An **attribute** is simply a piece of information about your node.
 This information can be accessed by a recipe or resource during the course of the chef-client run.
 At the end of the run, the information is persisted to a Chef Server or when in local-mode to the ~/nodes/ directory.
-     * Check it out now - you should see a file in c:\users\administrator\nodes named after the internal hostname (you will need to use sudo privilages to do so).
+     * Check it out now - you should see a file in c:\users\administrator\nodes named after the internal hostname (you will need to use sudo privileges to do so).
 This contains the node object from the previous run!
    * The [About Attributes](https://docs.chef.io/attributes.html) documentation states that attributes are used to determine:
      * The current state of the node
      * What the state of the node was at the end of the previous chef-client run
      * What the state of the node should be at the end of the current chef-client run

-5. Hello, attribute
+6. Hello, attribute
    * To see attributes in action, let's add one to our apache webserver.
    * Open the server recipe, and examine the file resource:
    ```